jesselloyd/king-or-koos/README.md

 The deck(s) will be shuffled and dealt evenly to all players.

 The starting player is the first player who indicates they have the 4 of ♠️ (Spades).
 Remember, if multiple decks are used, there will be multiple 4 of ♠️ (Spades) cards.
-The first player to indicate they have the card is the one who goes first. **(feature not yet implemented)**
+The first player to indicate they have the card is the one who goes first.

 ### Rounds